How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 The Right Way: Always Push for jq

-After every emergency sed-for-JSON incident, I filed tickets to fix the underlying problem:
+After any emergency sed-for-JSON workaround, file a ticket to fix the underlying problem:

-- CI container incident: Added jq to base image (added 2MB, saved countless sed hacks)
+- CI container: Add jq to the base image (small footprint, saves countless sed hacks).

-- Bootstrap script incident: Modified provisioning to install jq earlier
+- Bootstrap script: Modify provisioning to install jq earlier.

-In all cases, having jq available eliminated entire categories of bugs and reduced script complexity by 70%.
+In all of these cases, having jq available eliminates entire categories of bugs and dramatically reduces script complexity.

 Lessons from Production